dthaler/iftype-reg/draft-thaler-iftype-reg.md

 as a management data model is concerned.

 PROPOSED CLARIFICATION/ELABORATION:
-The intent of an interface type or sub-type is that its definition should be sufficient to identify an interoperable protocol.
-In some cases, a protocol might be defined in a way that is not sufficient to provide interoperability with other compliant implementations of that protocol.
+In general, the intent of an interface type or sub-type is that its definition should be sufficient to identify an interoperable protocol.
+In some cases, however, a protocol might be defined in a way that is not sufficient to provide interoperability with other compliant implementations of that protocol.
 In such a case, an ifType definition should discuss whether specific